YinYang117/Career-Quest-Instructor-Guide/week-45.md

 # Schedule for the Week

+This file was created because the new AI lecture moved things around in Aaopen.

+NOTE: This file might not be necessary anymore with Canvas, and if so, should be deleted.

 Link to [Week 45 on Canvas](https://appacademy.instructure.com/courses/337/modules#context_module_item_59659)

-This file was created because the new AI lecture moved things around in here.

-This entire doc might not be necessary anymore with Canvas, and if so, should be deleted.
+**Schedule notes:**

 ## Monday